The Currents of Space: Plot summary

-The story takes place in the context of Trantor's rise from a large regional power to a galaxy-wide empire, unifying millions of worlds.
+The story takes place during the process of Trantor's rise from a large regional power to a galaxy-wide empire, unifying millions of worlds.
 The approximate date is around the year 11,000 AD (originally 34,500 AD, according to Asimov's early 1950s chronology), when the Trantorian Empire encompasses roughly half of the galaxy.

-The independent planet Sark rules, and exploits, the planet Florina which orbits the star located nearest to Sark's sun.
+The independent planet Sark rules and exploits the planet Florina which orbits the star located nearest to Sark's sun.
 Sark derives great wealth from kyrt, a natural plant fiber which is extraordinarily useful and versatile, but which cannot be grown on Sark or on any planet other than Florina.
-The relationship between the two planets is analogous to the situation between European imperial powers and their colonies during the 19th century: native Florinians are forced to work in kyrt fields and are treated as an inferior race by the resident Sarkites.
+The relationship between the two planets is analogous to that between European imperial powers and their colonies during the 19th century, or the owners and slaves on the cotton plantations of US South: native Florinians are forced to work in kyrt fields and are treated as an inferior race by the resident Sarkites.
 They are also lighter-skinned than most humans on other worlds, but this is no longer viewed as significant.
 Memories of racism on Earth have been lost.

 Attempts to break the Sark monopoly and grow kyrt on worlds other than Florina have so far been unsuccessful, because kyrt plants grown on other planets do not produce kyrt, only a useless, inferior form of cellulose; no one understands why.
 So Sark's wealth depends on its colonial dominance of Florina.
 The government of Trantor naturally wishes to add the two worlds to its growing empire.